Miteshhsingla/Habito/README.md

 ---

+## Licensing
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+---

 ## Acknowledgements
 - Inspired by the challenges of habit formation and maintenance.
 - Special thanks to contributors and supporters.